-- Step 1: Make sure you have not used your lighter for at least 10 minutes before filling.
+Make sure you have not used your lighter for at least 10 minutes before filling it.
 It must be back to room temperature before filling/emptying the lighter.

-- Step 2: Now make sure that the lighter is completely empty.
-To make sure that your lighter is really empty, you have to hold the lighter in an upside down position.. then take an object with a point (for example a pen) and press it in a controlled manner on the center valve. (pay attention to your own safety, keep enough distance from the face) There is a small pin there through which the remaining gas can escape from the lighter.
+Now make sure that the lighter is completely empty.
+To ensure that your lighter is really completely empty, you must hold the lighter in an upside-down position.
+Then take an object with a point (for example a pen) and press it in a controlled manner on the center valve. (pay attention to your own safety, keep sufficient distance from your face) There is a small pin through which the remaining gas can escape from the lighter.
 Repeat this a few times to make sure your lighter is completely empty.

-- Step 3: Now grab your gas refill, take note..
+Now grab your gas refill, pay attention..
 It is important to use butane gas (45 psi pressure recommended) from a good brand to ensure proper functioning of your lighter.
-Our torches are very sensitive to different types of gas and even if this is mixed together, the operation of your lighter can be reduced.
-That is why it is very important to empty your lighter completely first.
+Our torches are very sensitive to different types of gas and mixing them together can reduce the effectiveness of your lighter.
+That is why it is very important to completely empty your lighter first.

 Now take the gas bottle, shake it back and forth a few times and press the valve of the gas bottle precisely and hard on the valve of the lighter.
-Do this for about 3 seconds and repeat this up to 3x.
-Make sure you don't hear a squirting sound because this means that the gas bottle is not filling properly and possibly even blowing air into the lighter and then there will be no proper ignition.
+Do this for about 3 seconds and repeat a maximum of 3 times.
+Make sure that you do not hear a squirting sound because this means that the gas bottle is not filling properly and may even blow air into the lighter and then there will not be proper combustion.

-- Step 4: After filling it is very important that you give your lighter time to return to room temperature.
+After filling, it is very important that you give your lighter time to return to room temperature.
 Therefore, give him at least 5/10 minutes of rest.

-After the break, try to light your lighter slowly on a medium setting and not immediately on a high setting.
+After resting, try to ignite your lighter slowly on a medium setting and not immediately on a high setting.

-- Do not wait to refill until the lighter is completely empty, as this can clog the lighter.
-When the flame starts to get lower, you already have to refill the lighter with new lighter gas.
-Take an example of refueling by car.
+- Do not wait until the lighter is completely empty before refilling, as this could cause the lighter to become clogged.
+When the flame starts to get lower, you should refill the lighter with new lighter gas.
+Take refueling by car as an example.

 - Butane gas lighters have problems with ignition when the temperature is below 19 degrees Celsius.
 If the lighter does not ignite in a cold temperature, there is nothing wrong with the lighter, but it is simply too cold for the lighter.